BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 1 4\* 1

-*Even by the standards of the Elves, Círdan is very old, his life stretching back to before the First Age of Middle-earth.
-Placed in charge of the ships of the Grey Havens, Círdan has witnessed many beings leave the shores of Middle-earth and sail into the west, from his own kin to the bearers of the Rings of Power.
-There have even been many times when Círdan has been called upon to fight in the defence of the Grey Havens, and in years gone by he was a force to be reckoned with.*
+*Even by the standards of the Elves, CÃ­rdan is very old, his life stretching back to before the First Age of Middle-earth.
+Placed in charge of the ships of the Grey Havens, CÃ­rdan has witnessed many beings leave the shores of Middle-earth and sail into the west, from his own kin to the bearers of the Rings of Power.
+There have even been many times when CÃ­rdan has been called upon to fight in the defence of the Grey Havens, and in years gone by he was a force to be reckoned with.*

 **.80 POINTS**

-**CÍRDAN**
+**CÃRDAN**

-**ELF, RIVENDELL, INFANTRY, HERO — HERO OF FORTITUDE**
+**ELF, RIVENDELL, INFANTRY, HERO â€” HERO OF FORTITUDE**

 Mv F S D A W C